algosup/2022-2023-project-3-harfang3d-binding-Project-7-group/Documents/Functional_specifications.md

 * Tests for the binding, including unit and integration tests, following Fabgen's existing templates, to ensure that it works correctly and is reliable.

 ## Competitors
+Here is a list of projects close to Fabgen's rust accomplishment:
 * [rust-bindgen](https://rust-lang.github.io/rust-bindgen/): It is a Rust library that generates Rust FFI bindings to C and C++ libraries.

 * [FFI (Foreign Function Interface)](https://doc.rust-lang.org/nomicon/ffi.html): Allows Rust programs to call C functions.
 It is a low-level library that requires the developer to write lots of unsafe code.
 It is not compatible with C++ libraries.